A2Amir/NLP-and-Pipelines/README.md

 2. Normalize it by converting to lowercase and removing punctuation,
 3. Split it up into words using a tokenizer.
 4. Remove stop words to reduce the vocabulary you have to deal with.
-5. Depending on your application, you may then choose to apply a combination of stemming and lemmatization to reduce words to the root or stem form.
-It is common to apply both, lemmatization first, and then stemming.
+5. Depending on your application, you may then choose to apply a combination of stemming and lemmatization to reduce words to the root or stem form. **It is common to apply both, lemmatization first, and then stemming**.

 ## Stage 2: Feature Extraction
 Words comprise of charachters which are just sequences of ASCII or Unicode values and computers don't have a standard representation for words.
 Computer don't quite capture the meanings or relationships between words.